Museum of early consumer electronics and 1st achievements

 arguments that the EL3400 should be considered as the first ever domestic stand alone recorder.

-Either way we are delighted to have a Sony CV-2000 in the museum
+Either way we are delighted to have two

 and what is certain is that it was the first domestic VTR that used the narrower 1/2-inch tape.